 Due to the mortgage bubble burst in 2008, more people consider cheaper homes as the smarter choice.
 While homeowners may give up a few amenities, cheaper homes make a more manageable investment.
 Large house payments burden budgets and can become liabilities.
 Downsizing is a smart financial move for some, especially if you can find a house that fits your lifestyle better.

-Americans pursue opportunity wherever they can find it, even if that means moving across the country.
+Americans pursue the opportunity of a new job wherever they can find it, even if that means moving across the country.
 Many companies have national or global markets, so a new promotion means a new house as well.
 The job market is no longer a local affair; online job searches allow you to find jobs locally or several states away.
 These days any job change carries the potential of moving.

 Many couples start off in apartments or as renters.
 However, they want more room for children, especially if they want more than one or two.
 The first-time homeowner market is full of young couples looking to move into larger homes.